-2.23 The Planning Portal provides helpful information on the planning system and processes.
+1.28 The Planning Portal provides helpful information on the planning system and processes.
 National guidance can be found in the National Planning Policy Framework and National Planning Policy Guidance.
 Further information can be found via the planning professional body the Royal Town Planning Institute (RTPI).
 Planning Aid offers free, independent planning advice and assistance to individuals and communities.
+These services should be used to answer general queries on the planning process.